Icenium/icenium-cli/README.md

 $ appbuilder build ios --companion
 ```

 After the operation completes, the Telerik AppBuilder CLI opens a new tab in your browser and shows a QR code for deployment in the companion app.
 On the device, use the built-in QR code scanner in the companion app to scan the QR code and load the project.
+To toggle the built-in QR code scanner, run the companion app and complete the tutorial.
+With two fingers, tap and swipe the left edge of the screen to the right and tap **QR Scanner**.

 With the Telerik AppBuilder companion app, you can deploy and test your iOS apps without the need to provision them first.
 You can get the Telerik AppBuilder companion app from the <a href="https://itunes.apple.com/bg/app/telerik-appbuilder/id527547398?mt=8" target="_blank">App Store</a>.